Gethe/wow-ui-source/README.markdown

   * Blizzard damage has been increased by 70%.

+  * Frostbolt damage has been increased by 10%.

   * Talent Specializations

     * Arcane

       * Arcane Barrage damage has been increased by 13%.

+      * Improved Arcane Explosion now also reduces the mana cost of Arcane Explosion by 25/50%.

     * Fire